cnio-bu/clonucopya/README.md

 ## Results
 Clonucopya’s output is structured by `study` which is a group of biologically related samples that are analyzed together in Clonucopy.
-The experimental design and grouping criteria are defined according to specific research objectives, allowing multiple use cases adapted to the needs of the comparative analysis (read use [Main applications](#main-applications) section for futher details).
+The experimental design and grouping criteria are defined according to specific research objectives, allowing multiple use cases adapted to the needs of the comparative analysis (read [Main applications](#main-applications) section for futher details).
 The tree of files of the output is as it  follows:

 ```
 {study}/